Is l Will Find You Based on a True Story? All About the Harlan Coben Novel and Series Adaptation - Netflix Tudum

 They may have wandered off the beaten path a little, but Hull and Coben were on the same page when it came to how they wanted the audience to experience the story.
 “Robbie and I shared a vision in how we wanted to tell I Will Find You so it would grip you — and not just grip you and move you, but really get emotional at the end,” says Coben.
 “This story starts in a very dark place, and so I wanted to figure out a way to tell a story that also had light, also had hope, and also had optimism.”

-See the light and dark shades for yourself when I Will Find You premieres on June 18.
+See the light and dark shades for yourself by watching I Will Find You now.

 Shop I Will Find You